Rustam-Z/kafka-producer-consumer-scripts/Readme.md

 for msg in consumer:
     print(f"Registered user = {json.loads(msg.value)}")
 ```
 4. Tested that same partition cannot be assigned to multiple consumer in same group.
 If they belong to different consumer group, then everything is fine.
+In this case we have only 1 partition with 2 consumers.

 <img src="images/2_kafka_consumer_groups.png">
+5. If we have 2 partitions and 2 consumers inside the topic, then everything is OK.
+So, the message from one partition will go to one consumer, and message from another to second consumer.